ReeceHarding/greg/docs/checklist.md

   - [ ] Use Pinecone or another vector database service (not custom built) for semantic transcript search
   - [ ] Parse Claude 4 Sonnet's natural language responses to extract timestamp ranges and format them as clickable video links

-- [ ] Create AI-powered learning path system that builds custom video playlists using Claude 4 Sonnet
-  - [ ] Use Claude 4 Sonnet to analyze student queries and suggest ordered sequences of YouTube video timestamps
-  - [ ] Design simple playlist UI showing YouTube video thumbnails and total watch time (NO custom player)
-  - [ ] Store each student's custom playlists and watch progress in Firestore
-  - [ ] Display playlist as a list of YouTube links with timestamps (NO continuous playback or custom transitions)

 ## Assignment and Progress Tracking System

 - [ ] Build assignment system organized around weekly entrepreneurship themes with specific deliverables